-- Can we slow the onset of degenerative disease and extend healthy lifespan?
+- How do we slow the onset of degenerative disease to help us live longer, healthier lives?

-- Can we enhance our natural ability to heal, making it possible to repair the damage caused by injury or disease?
+- How do we enhance our natural ability to heal, making it possible to repair the damage caused by injury or disease?

 - Is it possible to grow new organs using a patient’s own stem cells?

-For nearly 125 years the MDI Biological Laboratory has pushed the boundaries of scientific research by developing new approaches to treat disease and improve the health of those living in Maine and around the world.
-In fact, many of the scientific techniques, diagnostic tools and medical therapies routinely used today to identify and treat kidney disease, high blood pressure and cancer were initially studied and developed at MDIBL.
+Many of the research techniques, diagnostic systems and medical therapies used today to identify and treat kidney disease, high blood pressure and cancer were initially studied and developed at MDI Bio Lab.